arunraj6/git-advanced-commands/README.md

 ## Reflog

-GIT `reflog` commands can be used to see the unreachable commits.
+git `reflog` commands can be used to see the unreachable commits.
-The normal GIT `log` will not display the unreachable commits.
+The normal git `log` will not display the unreachable commits.

     git reflog